Skip to main content

 Collection is open for research.

-Rev. Reuben Andrus, D.D. was born in Rutland, New York on January 29, 1824.
-In 1841 he entered an academy in Canton, Ill., and in the fall of 1843 he became a student in the Illinois College.
+Reverend Reuben Andrus, D.D. was born in Rutland, New York on January 29, 1824.
+In 1841 he entered an academy in Canton, Illinois, and in the fall of 1843 he became a student in the Illinois College.
 Affairs at home compelled him to leave the following spring.
 He resumed his place the following September.
 The college course continued only a little further when it was interrupted by the death of his father, Reuben Andrus, Sr., September 1, 1845.
-In September, 1846, he returned to the college and continued in uninterrupted work until admitted into the senior class of 1848.
+In September 1846, he returned to the college and continued in uninterrupted work until admitted into the senior class of 1848.
 He graduated with the senior class of 1849.
-At the Illinois Conference in Bloomington, 1850, he was admitted on trial as a Methodist preacher.
-In 1872, Dr. Andrus was elected fifth president of Indiana Asbury University as successor of Rev. Bowman, D.D.
-This position he retained until July of 1875 when he resigned and returned to the regular work of the itinerant ministry.
-Sadly due to his failing health, he died at the age of 63 at his home in Indianapolis on the morning January 17, 1887.
+At the Illinois Methodist Conference in Bloomington, 1850, he was admitted on trial as a preacher.
+In 1872, Dr. Andrus was elected fifth president of Indiana Asbury University, now DePauw University, as successor of Reverend Thomas Bowman, D.D.
+This position he retained until July 1875 when he resigned and returned to the regular work of the itinerant ministry.
+Due to his failing health, he died at the age of 63 at his home in Indianapolis on the morning January 17, 1887.

 Extent